What Is Metacognition And Why Does It Matter For Education?

 Develops more independent learners

-When young people are capable of monitoring their progress, it enables them to manage their own thinking and independent learning, both in and out of the classroom.
+When young people are capable of monitoring their progress, it enables them to manage their own thinking, decision-making and independent learning, both in and out of the classroom.

 In effect, a metacognitive approach to teaching does not require specialist equipment, nor any other large purchases.
 It only requires teachers to be trained effectively in metacognitive practices.